siteline/swiftui-introspect/README.md

 [![Swift Version Compatibility Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fsiteline%2Fswiftui-introspect%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/siteline/swiftui-introspect)
 [![Platform Compatibility Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fsiteline%2Fswiftui-introspect%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/siteline/swiftui-introspect)

-SwiftUIIntrospect allows you to get the underlying UIKit or AppKit element of a SwiftUI view.
+SwiftUI Introspect allows you to get the underlying UIKit or AppKit element of a SwiftUI view.

-For instance, with SwiftUIIntrospect you can access `UITableView` to modify separators, or `UINavigationController` to customize the tab bar.
+For instance, with SwiftUI Introspect you can access `UITableView` to modify separators, or `UINavigationController` to customize the tab bar.

 How it works
 ------------

-SwiftUIIntrospect works by adding an invisible `IntrospectionView` on top of the selected view, and an invisible "anchor" view underneath it, then looking through the UIKit/AppKit view hierarchy between the two to find the relevant view.
+SwiftUI Introspect works by adding an invisible `IntrospectionView` on top of the selected view, and an invisible "anchor" view underneath it, then looking through the UIKit/AppKit view hierarchy between the two to find the relevant view.

 For instance, when introspecting a `ScrollView`...